C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Results

+To compare the distribution of the galaxies, we will compute the probability density function as a function of projected distance and line-of-sight velocity.
+For each type of galaxy, we compare how many galaxies are at each normalized projected distance bin (Fig \ref{fig:r0_dists_2d}) or line-of-sight velocity bin (Fig \ref{fig:v_dist_match_infall}) for true dataset vs. prediction based on deterministic or probabilistic classification \Cref{eq:count_pb}.

+\Cref{fig:r0_dists_2d} shows the PDF of orbiting, infalling, and background galaxies for probabilistic and deterministic classification schemes using RF, KNN, and Logistic classifiers.
+The deterministic classification shows a relatively poor match between the predicted and actual distributions of $R/r_{200m}$.
+As mentioned in \Cref{sec:evaluation_methods}, we value the match in distribution more than the scores for individual deterministic classification.
+The distribution matches become significantly better when using the probabilistic output scheme.
+This agreement is more potent when using RF compared to KNN and Logistic Regression, where the difference in PDF is less than 0.03 for the RF classifier for all types of galaxies.
+Compared to KNN, the differences can be more significant than 0.05.

-We also compare the probability density function of different types of galaxies based on the probabilistic and hard classification scheme after including sSFR as an additional feature. \Cref{fig:r0_dists_2d} shows the PDF of orbiting, infalling and background galaxies.
-We see a relatively poor distribution match between the predicted and actual distributions of $R/r_{200m}$ when using hard classification.
-The distributions matches become significantly better when using the probabilistic output scheme.
-This is more apparent when looking at the probability as a function of both radii and line-of-sight velocities. \Cref{fig:p_dists_2d} shows the probability of orbiting or infalling as a function of projected radius and line-of-sight velocity.
-Even though the two populations are mixed, we see a faint separation between the two populations, where galaxies with small $R$ and $v_{\rm los}$ are more likely to be orbiting, while galaxies with intermediate $R$ and $v_{\rm los}$ are more likely to be infalling.
-However, there is no clear separation between two populations based on the projected phase space using $R$ and $\vlos$.
-We obtain the p-value of ELCE as 0.24, indicating that our classification is properly calibrated.
+Despite similar performance between RF, KNN, and Logistic Regression in statistical metrics and scores, we will use the RF classifier from here on due to the significantly better performance in matching physical distributions. \Cref{fig:p_dists_2d} shows the probability of orbiting or infalling as a function of projected radius and line-of-sight velocity.
+Even though the two populations are mixed, we see a faint separation between the two populations, where galaxies with small $R$ and $v_{\rm los}$ are more likely to be orbiting.
+In contrast, galaxies with intermediate $R$ and $v_{\rm los}$ are more likely to be infalling.
+However, the two populations have no clear separation based on the projected phase space using $R$ and $\vlos$.

-\subsection{Line-of-sight Velocity Dispersion}
+\subsubsection{Line-of-sight Velocity Dispersion}

-Next, we calculate how well we can predict the velocity dispersion of individual clusters using the galaxies from the classification using projected phase space data.
-We first compare the probability distribution function of individual line-of-sight velocity of galaxies around clusters. \Cref{fig:v_dist_match_infall} shows the PDF of orbiting and infalling galaxies based on different classification schemes.
-We found that for orbiting galaxies, both methods perform equally well, while for infalling galaxies, probabilistic classification performs better similar to the PDF of spatial distribution.